mushroomfire/mdapy/README.rst

 - Support generating special crystalline orientations for FCC and BCC lattice.
 - Fix bug for warpping positions.
 - Fix bug for write dump.
+- Fix bug for generate System class from np.ndarray.
 - Update an example to calculate the Generalized Stacking Fault Energy (GSFE).

 V0.9.2 (10/12/2023)